Mission Statement:

 • National park, which is home to Connemara Ponies, red deer and an enormous variety of bird life, including skylarks, stonechats and peregrine falcons.

-Clifden Eco Beach Camping and Caravanning Park has been visited by generations of geologists.
-The rocks along the coast near the campsite provide an outstanding opportunity to see what happens deep inside the earth’s crust when magma rises into it and volcanoes erupt on the surface.
-Outcrops of skarn, white fibrous wollastonite, green diopside and dark brown idocrase formed on this site and are some of the best examples anywhere in Europe and is a ‘listed site’.
+Clifden Eco Beach Camping and Caravanning Park has been visited by generations of geologists because the rocks along the coast near the campsite provide an outstanding opportunity to see what happens deep inside the earth’s crust when magma rises into it and volcanoes erupt on the surface.
+Outcrops of skarn, white fibrous wollastonite, green diopside and dark brown idocrase formed on this site and are some of the best examples anywhere in Europe and are a listed site.

 Campsite

-We have implemented a number of practices to minimize the impact of our campsite such as
+We have implemented several practices to minimize the impact of our campsite such as

 To preserve the important flora and fauna of the site, we have adopted a policy to space all campers at designated locations well apart and advise them to only use designated walkways.
 We have also tried to keep all development on the site to an absolute minimum.
-We have no hard standings for campervans and caravans, keeping the site as natural as possible & preserving the natural habitat.
-In keeping the land as natural as possible it is our policy to bring campers back to nature by giving them a “real camping” experience through fishing, cooking on a campfire and doing other nature-based activities but fundamentally providing a ‘semi-wild’ camping environment.
+We have no hard standings for campervans and caravans keeping the site as natural as possible and preserving the natural habitat of the site.
+In keeping the land as natural as possible it is our policy to bring campers back to nature by giving them a “real camping” experience through fishing, cooking on a campfire and doing other nature-based activities but fundamentally providing a semi-wild camping environment.

 We ensure that we do not impede local residents’ access to historical, archaeological, cultural or spiritually important sites (listed Geosite).
 Local access to this site is considered in any decisions we make about the development and operations of our business.
 It is an objective and policy of Clifden Ecobeach Park to allow access by appointment.